kimai/kimai/README.md

 ## Introduction

 This is the reloaded version of the open source timetracker Kimai.
-Kimai v2 has nothing in common with its predecessor [Kimai v1](http://www.kimai.org) besides the basic ideas of time-tracking and the current development team.
+The new version has not much in common with its predecessor [Kimai v1](http://www.kimai.org) besides the basic ideas of time-tracking and the current development team.

-Right now its in an early development phase, its usable but some advanced features from Kimai v1 are missing by now.
+Right now its in an early development phase, its usable but some advanced features from Kimai v1 are missing by now (like export and ODT invoices).
+But we already support to [import your timesheets](migration_v1.md) from Kimai v1.

 It is developed with modern frameworks like [Symfony v4](https://github.com/symfony/symfony), [Doctrine](https://github.com/doctrine/), [AdminLTE](https://github.com/kevinpapst/AdminLTEBundle/) and [many](composer.json) [more](package.json)...